-All ACA-compliant health insurance policies come with an out-of-pocket maximum that limits the amount a consumer has to spend on their own in each year.
-A $1,000 out-of-pocket maximum means that once the policyholder has spent $1,000 in copays, deductibles, and coinsurance, the insurer will pick up all additional costs.
+All ACA-compliant health insurance policies come with an out-of-pocket maximum that limits the amount a consumer has to spend each year.
+A $1,000 out-of-pocket maximum means that once the policyholder has spent $1,000 in copays, deductibles and coinsurance, the insurer will pick up all additional costs.

 In contrast, adult dental insurance both pre- and post-ACA come with an annual maximum, also known as a benefits cap.
 This instead limits the maximum amount the insurer has to pay in costs.
 A plan with a $1,000 annual maximum means that once the insurer has paid out $1,000 in benefits, the consumer is responsible for all costs.
 This is the exact opposite of how the out-of-pocket maximums work.

 Given the large differences in these limits, it is vital that consumers understand how these limits actually apply to their coverage.
 Rather than calling out the differences, however, the tools available confuse the two, making it even more difficult for consumers to understand what they're buying.
 Instead of listing annual maximums, the site often displays the out-of-pocket maximums that would be applied to a child only, even if you're shopping for an adult.

 Many people are confused about how the plans work, and have assumed that the on-exchange plans were improving the cost sharing benefits included in the dental plans.
 Take a look at how the plans are displayed.

 These first two images show how plans are displayed in both summary and detailed views on the anonymous shopping tool for an adult.
 A consumer would be left with the understanding that the most they would ever have to contribute ouf pocket was $700 for either of these plans.
 In reality, however, the Humana plan has a $1,000 annual maximum for adults that can only be found in the plan brochure.